AlgoMaster Logo

 5. Optionally, generate a summary of the document

-Each step depends on the output of the previous one.
-If you tried to do all of this in a single request-response cycle, the user would wait minutes.
-And if embedding generation fails on chunk 47 of 200, you would lose all progress.
+Each step depends on the previous one.
+If you run the whole process inside a user request, the user may wait minutes.
+If embedding generation fails on chunk 47 of 200, you also need a way to resume from that point instead of repeating the whole job.

 How It Works

-The solid arrows show data flow.
-The dotted arrows show optional message queues between stages.
-In a simple pipeline, you might call functions directly.
-In a production pipeline, you put queues between stages so that each stage can run independently, scale horizontally, and retry failures without restarting the whole pipeline.
+The solid arrows show the data flow.
+The dotted arrows show optional queues between stages.
+A small pipeline can call functions directly.
+A production pipeline often puts queues or durable job records between stages so workers can run independently, scale out, and retry failed work without restarting the whole pipeline.

 Why Queues Matter